satyag16/Python_Zork_Scott_Manning_Garapati/index.md

 openedDoors = []

 def startGame():
-    print('Welcome to the mysterious mansion')
+    print('Welcome to the Port-a-potty')
-    raw_input('Press enter to start the game. ') room1()
+    raw_input('Press enter to start the game. ') lobby()

-def room1():
+def lobby():
     global playerItems
     global enteredRooms
     global openedDoors
     exitRoom = False
-    dresserItems = ['key1', 'flashlight']
+    Bank_Items_Manager = ['$2000 in money']
-    print('You have entered the foyer')
+    print('You have entered the lobby.')
-    print('There are two doors in this room.
-One to the left(door 1) and one to the right(door2).') print('There is also a dresser with one drawer in the room.') userAction = raw_input('What would you like to do? ') while exitRoom == False:
+    print('There are two doors in this lobby.
+One to the north(vault) and one to the right(offices).') print('There is also a bank teller with one drawer that has money in the room.') userAction = raw_input('What would you like to do? ') while exitRoom == False:
-        if userAction == 'open door 1' and 'key1' in playerItems: print('The door slowly creaks open')
+        if userAction == 'open office doors' and 'Vault code' in playerItems: print('You have entered the offices')
-            openedDoors += ['door1']
+            openedDoors += ['offices']
             exitRoom = True
-        elif userAction == 'open door 2' and 'flashlight' in playerItems: print('You open the door and can now see inside with the flashlight.') openedDoors += ['door2']
+        elif userAction == 'open vault'
+            print('You cannot open the vault door without the vault code.
+Go to the offices to retrieve the code.') openedDoors += ['door2']
             exitRoom = True
         elif userAction == 'open dresser':